Abortion Pill (Also known as Mifeprex, mifepristone or RU-486)

 What is it?

-The abortion pill goes by many names, including medication abortion, early medication abortion, RU-486, Mifeprex (Mifepristone) and Mifeprostol.
+The abortion pill goes by many names, including medical abortion, early medication abortion, RU-486, Mifeprex (Mifepristone) and Mifeprostol.
 Women who had their last period within the past 10 weeks (70 days) can take the abortion pill to end a pregnancy through abortion.

 Before you take the abortion pill, make an appointment at Choices to verify your pregnancy, have an ultrasound to confirm that you are less than 10 weeks pregnant and get accurate information about the pill and possible side effects.